Latias94/captura/docs/rules-dsl.md

 - All new rules MUST set `version: 1`.
 - Future DSL versions will increment the `version` field and keep v1 parsing available for backwards compatibility.
-- The legacy DSL (currently implemented in `crates/rules`) should be treated as pre‑v1 and migrated to v1 over time.
+- The legacy DSL used before v1 should be treated as pre‑v1 and migrated to v1 over time.

 ---